Fertmeneses/coding_challenge_bottle_sets/README.md

 ### Overall stragegy

 The "Bottle sets" challenge is based on a relatively simple mathematical problem, or at least simple to enunciate.
-There are many ways to **build a solution**, ranging from **brute force**, by trying all possibilities within the input list, to **elegant mathematical formulae** that provides an exact description.
+There are many ways to **build a solution**, ranging from **brute force**, by trying all possibilities within the input list, to **elegant mathematical formulae** that provide an exact description.
 Although the later seems the best approach, there is a competition between the time invested in the solution (up to 45 minutes if you take that challenge) and its elegance.
 As a consequence, my solution combines **some analysis and general rules with a bit of brute force**.
-While not the most efficient algorithm, this balance produces a functioning and simple code.
+While not the most efficient algorithm, this balance produces a **functioning and simple code**.

 ### Unique bottle configurations

-The good news is that **for any given capacity value $C$**, the bottles in the input list $L$ can be arranged in a **unique combination using sets having up to 2 bottles**.
+After some analysis, I arrived to the (good) conclusion that **for any given capacity value $C$**, the bottles in the input list $L$ can be arranged in a **unique configuration using sets having up to 2 bottles**.
 Let me explain first the opposite case, and **imagine that the rules are different and the sets can include up to 3 bottles**:

 <div class="warning" style='background-color:rgb(240, 241, 181); color:rgb(0, 0, 0); border-left: solid rgb(226, 194, 78) 4px; border-radius: 6px; padding:0.7em;'>
 <span>